Introduction To Excel: A Complete Guide

 To select a very large area of data the easiest way to do it is:

-Select the top left hand cell that you want included then CTRL/SHIFT/END
+Select the top left-hand cell that you want included, then click CTRL/SHIFT/END.

 Formula = a calculation you enter yourself

-To perform a calculation you need to enter each figure into its own cell and then have a cell with the calculation in.
+To perform a calculation you need to enter each figure into its own cell and then have a cell with the calculation in it.

 E.g. 5 + 6